microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationBuider/SnoozeAndDismissButtons-spec.md

 # Appendix

-* The snooze and dismiss buttons are simple variations on the standard buttons but would be somewhat awkward to construct using the current API.
+* The snooze and dismiss buttons are simple variations on the standard buttons and can be contructed without using the new factory methods but be it would require many steps and could be somewhat error prone.

-* We have considered adding the new MakeSoozeButton and MakeDismissButton factory method directly to the AppNotificationBuilder runtime class but found that it is too limiting as it prevents any form of customization on the part of the developer.
+* We have considered adding the new MakeSoozeButton and MakeDismissButton factory methods directly to the AppNotificationBuilder runtime class but found that it is too limiting as it prevents any form of customization of the button on the part of the developer.

 * The two additional factory methods make constructing the new buttons easy and, since they return an AppNotificationButton, developers can use the fluent API to further configure the buttons, just like for a standard button.